simonw/datasette-init/README.md

 ## Usage

 This plugin is configured using `metadata.json` (or `metadata.yaml`).

+### Creating tables

 Add a block like this that specifies the tables you would like to ensure exist:

 ```json
 {